wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 ### HSTS

 HSTS is engineer-wired, operator-enabled.
-Document the recommended incremental rollout in the operator-facing security guideline for your product, since the engineer can't know which `max-age` is right for each deployment: `max-age=300` → `max-age=86400` (one week) → `max-age=31536000; includeSubDomains` → add `preload` and submit to the [HSTS preload list](https://hstspreload.org/). **Preload submission is hard to reverse** — operators must confirm HTTPS coverage on every subdomain, including ones not yet built, before submitting.
+Document the recommended incremental rollout in the operator-facing security guideline for your product, since the engineer can't know which `max-age` is right for each deployment: `max-age=300` → `max-age=86400` (one week) → `max-age=31536000; includeSubDomains` → add `preload` and submit to the [HSTS preload list](https://hstspreload.org/). **Preload submission is hard to reverse**, so operators must confirm HTTPS coverage on every subdomain, including ones not yet built, before submitting.
 Once a browser caches HSTS, it refuses HTTP for the `max-age` duration.

 ### CSP

 If you're rolling out CSP onto a webapp that doesn't currently emit one, start with `Content-Security-Policy-Report-Only` (controlled by your filter's mode), fix violations for a sprint, then flip to enforcing `Content-Security-Policy`.
 Nonces are per-request, generated server-side, and inserted into every `<script>` / `<style>` tag served by the same response.
-For SPAs, use the bundler's runtime nonce configuration (Vite, Webpack `__webpack_nonce__`, Next.js CSP) to thread the nonce into client bundles — see [React Secure Coding Guide]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding/).
+For SPAs, use the bundler's runtime nonce configuration (Vite, Webpack `__webpack_nonce__`, Next.js CSP) to thread the nonce into client bundles.
+See [React Secure Coding Guide]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding/).

 ### Cache-Control on sensitive responses